Olda-Hal/MarketLang/docs.md

 # Documentation
-this is the documentation for all the instructions in the MLang language these instructions are split into three categories: free, payed, and variable operations
+this is the documentation for everything about the Mlang language.

+# Instructions (operations)
+there are three types of instructions: free, variable and payed. free instructions are free to use and do not require any payment. variable instructions are used to work with variables and require you to rent a variable before you can use it. payed instructions are payed and require you to buy them before you can use them. you may use the `price` operation to get the price of an operation and the `buy` operation to buy it.

 ## Free operations
 these operations are free to use and do not require any payment